shizmob/pydle/docs/usage.rst

 and any coroutine yielding it will halt execution until the returned future is resolved, using either :meth:`pydle.Future.set_result` or :meth:`pydle.Future.set_exception`, while pydle can still handle everything else.

+You can create a :class:`pydle.Future` instance that belongs to the client by calling :meth:`pydle.async.EventLoop.create_future`.

 .. _coroutines: https://en.wikipedia.org/wiki/Coroutine